 You can’t serve your customers in eCommerce without taking a little bit of their data.
-You need to know how to charge them for their purchases, and where to send their packages.
+You need to know how to charge them for their purchases and where to send their packages.
 Many people shop online, but consumers are becoming a little more discerning about which eCommerce retailers they’re willing to shop through.
-They need to know before they make a purchase that they can trust you with their information, and that trust starts with you putting the right safeguards in place.
+They need to know before they purchase that they can trust you with their information, and that trust starts with you putting the proper safeguards in place.

 Be Careful About What You Collect

 The less data you have, the easier that data is to manage.
-Make sure you’re only collecting what you absolutely need, and always be transparent in your efforts to collect that data.
-Let your customers know what you intend to use it for, and allow them to opt out of providing data that isn’t essential to becoming a customer.
+Make sure you’re only collecting what you need, and always be transparent in your efforts to collect that data.
+Let your customers know what you intend to use it for, and allow them to opt-out of providing data that isn’t essential to becoming a customer.
 The less you have, the better off you’ll be if something goes awry in the future.
-Make sure you aren’t storing things that can be used once and deleted.
+Ensure you aren’t storing things that can be used once and deleted.

 Develop a Social Media Policy

-Your eCommerce business is certainly active on social media, and your customers are going to leave comments and questions that require a response from your support team.
-Make sure that the individuals responsible for answering those comments know what they can and can’t talk about on social media.
-When in doubt, make sure your support staff knows to direct the conversation to a private email.
-If a customer inadvertently overshares personal information in their comment, make sure the support person knows to delete the comment before privately contacting the customer.
+Your eCommerce business is certainly active on social media, and your customers will leave comments and questions that require a response from your support team.
+Ensure that the individuals responsible for answering those comments know what they can and can’t talk about on social media.
+When in doubt, ensure your support staff knows to direct the conversation to a private email.
+If a customer inadvertently overshares personal information in their comment, the support person knows to delete the comment before contacting the customer privately.

 Use a VPN on Your Office Computers